|

 and chieftains who jealously sought to succeed him resulted in the

+downfall of the nation.
 John Heider has adopted Lao Tzu's Tao Te Ching for modern

 leaders.
 Just a few of the 81 leadership qualities covered in this